danielricks/textplayer/Readme.md

 The only requirement is Frotz, a Z-Machine interpreter written by Stefan Jokisch in 1995-1997.
 More information [here](http://frotz.sourceforge.net/).

-Download this source code, then perform the following commands in the text-player folder.
+Download this source code, then perform the following commands in the textplayer folder.

 ```bash
 $ git clone https://github.com/DavidGriffith/frotz.git